utkmst/Langify/README.md

 ---

-Enjoy using **Langify** to explore languages from around the world! 🌍✨
+Enjoy using **Langify** to explore languages from around the world in your preffered language! 🌍✨